 Why Ochsner for Cardiothoracic Surgery?

-We specialize in coronary artery bypass surgery, heart valve repair and replacement, congenital heart surgery, lung cancer surgery, surgery for thoracic aortic aneurysms and dissections and esophageal surgery.
+We specialize in coronary artery bypass surgery, heart valve repair and replacement, congenital heart surgery, lung cancer surgery, surgery for aortic aneurysms and dissections (tears) and esophageal surgery.
 We are also one of the only programs in the region that provides surgical correction of heart arrhythmias.

-Ochsner's Cardiovascular Surgery Section is also strongly committed to surgical education and directs a fully accredited two-year fellowship program in thoracic surgery.
+Ochsner's Cardiovascular Surgery Department is strongly committed to surgical education and directs a fully accredited two-year fellowship program in thoracic surgery.
 The program is structured to provide comprehensive surgical training in all areas of thoracic and cardiovascular surgery, leading to the successful completion of requirements for the American Board of Thoracic Surgery.

-Clinical and basic research carried out by the staff and residents of the Section on Cardiothoracic Surgery have resulted in more than 350 scientific articles and contributions to textbooks and videos.
+Clinical and basic research carried out by the staff and residents of the Cardiothoracic Surgery Department have resulted in more than 350 scientific articles and contributions to textbooks and videos.
 Among our many other ongoing research programs, Ochsner is one of only 20 REMATCH trial sites in the world studying ventricular-assist devices as an alternative to transplant.